Akashj-aj/Akashj-aj/Readme.md

 <div align="center">

-Written by someone who reads the docs only after blaming the framework first.
+Written by someone who uses AI to learn faster, but understanding is still the goal.

 </div>